muttesrikanth/User_Details/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+### `json-server --watch db.json --port 3030`

+Runs the JSON server.\
+It watches for changes in `db.json` and serves the API on port 3030.

 ### `npm test`